 ACKNOWLEDGMENTS

 Funding from the Northern Ireland Department of Economy (DfE) is noted.
+DPM acknowledges financial support from the National Health and Medical Research Council (NHMRC) of Australia (Grant numbers: ID613671; APP1037304; APP1098244).

 The support of local public health officials in all three regions is gratefully appreciated.
 The excellent work of the Mahidol University field team is acknowledged.

 Table 1.
-Summary of prevalence helminth species determined by Kato Katz for all three regions surveyed.
+Summary of prevalence and intensity levels for helminth species determined by Kato Katz combined for all three regions surveyed.